Organize Your Precinct

 Find your Precinct!

-First, use the Snohomish County Auditor’s Precinct Locator to determine your Precinct and Legislative District by address or just look at your voter registration card!
+First, use the Secretary of State’s Voter registration lookup to determine your Precinct and Legislative District or just look at your voter registration card!

 If there is no PCO in your precinct, you might consider becoming the Democratic Precinct Committee Officer for your precinct.